Jahia/widen-asset-picker/doc/en/contentDefinition.md

 Indeed, a customer can create in Widen its own metadata and content definition.
 So, this modules cannot cover all the possible case.
 But, new multimedia node types can be easily created.

-**Note :** Node types and mixin definitions, discussed later in this section, are written in the file [definition.cnd](../../src/main/resources/META-INF/definitions.cnd).
+> Node types and mixin definitions, discussed later in this section, are written in the file [definition.cnd].

 The module provides multiple mixins (explained later) and 5 node types :
 1. `wdennt:widenReference`